grfigueira/grfigueira.github.io/_site/assets/ResumeMD_Backup.md

 Personal Project

-- A FOSS, lightweight and platform agnostic **desktop program for editing game dialogue trees**.
+- A lightweight and platform agnostic **desktop program for editing game dialogue trees**.
 Created to solve a problem in a personal UE5 project.
 - Written in <b>C++</b> with <b>ImGui</b>.
 It compiles to a <b>single small and portable executable</b> (~2.7 Mb) with no external dependancies, everything is statically linked.

 <br>